SALE

 By keeping up-to-date with the newest Airbnb rules in New Jersey and choosing the best spots, hosts can ensure their short-term rental (STR) ventures run smoothly and profitably.

-Given Airbnb's tight restrictions in NYC, New Jersey stands out as a more appealing choice for STR listings, especially the cities close to New York.
-This proximity means tourists might lean towards booking in New Jersey for a better experience.
+Given Airbnb's tight restrictions in NYC, New Jersey is a more appealing choice for STR listings, especially in cities close to New York.
+This proximity means tourists might prefer booking in New Jersey for a better experience.
 That said, it's important to note that places like Jersey City have been tightening their STR rules lately.
 Despite this, the overall legal landscape for STRs in the area remains hopeful and shouldn't be significantly impacted.

 Ready to find out how Hostaway can transform your business?